chembl/FPSim2/docsrc/source/user_guide/tversky.rst

     fpe = FPSim2Engine(fp_filename)

     query = 'CC(=O)Oc1ccccc1C(=O)O'
-    results = fpe.substructure(query, 0.7, n_workers=1)
+    results = fpe.tversky(query, 0.7, n_workers=1)

 On disk
 -------

-It is also possible to run on disk similarity searches (i.e. without loading the whole fingerprints file in memory) with the :func:`~FPSim2.FPSim2.FPSim2Engine.on_disk_substructure` function.
+It is also possible to run on disk similarity searches (i.e. without loading the whole fingerprints file in memory) with the :func:`~FPSim2.FPSim2.FPSim2Engine.on_disk_tversky` function.
 This allows running similarity searches on databases bigger than the available system memory:

 .. code-block:: python